klaurie/MetaNaviT/README.md

 > _Coming soon:_ a single command that asks for your model name and API key, writes `~/.metanavit/config.toml`, and then starts the app.

-Open [http://localhost:8000](http://localhost:8000) with your browser to start the app.
 \begin{table}[ht]
 \centering
 \begin{tabular}{@{} l l l @{}}